thought-driven/bummr/README.md

 If you prefer, you can [run the build more than once], to protect against brittle tests and false positives.

-By default, bummr will assume your base branch is named `master`.
-If you would like to designate a different base branch, you can set the `BASE_BRANCH` environment variable: `export BASE_BRANCH='main'`

 [run the build more than once]: https://gist.github.com/lpender/f6b55e7f3649db3b6df5